niamhbrowne/ms4-niamh-cook/README.md

 This application was designed for people who want to learn the basics of cooking, broaden their cooking knowledge and learn how to bake.
 It is designed to be user-friendly so anyone can use it.
 There are free recipes included in the webpage to entice users to buy one of the packages.

 ## What does it do?
 The webpage holds free recipes which the owner of The Online Cooking Guide can add to or take away from the admin on the website.
-The customers can choose from three different packages which have descriptions on them and can easily check out using stripe payments.
-Once the payment has been made it is up to the owner of the page to email out their package and details for their coaches.
+The customers can choose from three different packages which have descriptions on them and users can see their order history.

 ## User Experience
 ### UX 5 Planes
 #### <b>Strategy</b>

-The aim of this website was to create a functioning e-commerce page using the Django Frameworks.
-This application allows users to register to make their own profiles and log in which will make checkouts easier for them in the future.
+The aim of this website was to create a functioning webpage using the Django Frameworks.
+This application allows users to register and log in where they can view order history.

 #### <b>Scope</b>